Meeting Summary

 Darrell Paskimin - Grass Dancer & Singer

-Darrell Paskimin will be welcoming attendees into the space at Wanuskewin with drum and song on Monday afternoon.
+Darrell Paskimin welcomed attendees into the space at Wanuskewin with drum and song on Monday afternoon.

 Darrell is a Nehiyaw Plains Cree member of Sweetgrass First Nation in Treaty Six Territory.
 His background is cultural and community-based.